Girl Scout Advocacy Network

 - Girl Scout Gold Award fact sheet (PDF)

-- Girl Scout Research Institute report—The Power of the Girl Scout Gold Award: Excellence in Leadership and Life (PDF)
+- Research report: The Power of the Girl Scout Gold Award: Excellence in Leadership and Life (PDF)

-- Press release: 2016 National Young Women of Distinction (provides examples of Gold Award projects)
+- Press release: 2018 National Gold Award Girl Scouts (provides examples of Gold Award projects)